badbruce07/harvest-demo2/README.md

 - Academia
 - Financial Institutions

-There is also provided a registration column where you can sign up.
+There is also provided a registration section where you can sign up.

 The link to the file is in <b> '/_includes/signup.html' </b>
 <br/>